ndelvalle/generator-api/README.md

 - Run: `docker-compose up` to run the app. _You might need `sudo` for this one_.

+_NOTE_: The Dockerfile uses `node:latest` as its starting point, if you wish to use another version of Node check out the available ones [here](https://hub.docker.com/_/node/).

 ### Production

 You'll likely be consuming mongodb as a service, so make sure to set the env var pointing at it.
 Then run `npm start`.